Pumpin Pal vs Lacteck flanges

 Lacteck® BabyMotion flanges

 Some people have commented that the Lacteck flanges are sized incorrectly - that they are too big.
 They are actually the correct size (eg a 21mm measures exactly 21mm at the opening of the funnel part), but because they are made of soft silicone they expand slightly or have some 'give' in them, making them appear bigger.
 Therefore it may be necessary to go a size smaller - eg if you are using 19mm flanges, go for 18mm rather than 21mm.
-This makes it slightly tricky if you are using 15mm - 12mm will be too small, 15mm might be slightly too big.
+This makes it slightly tricky if you are using 17mm - 15mm maybe be too small, 15mm might be slightly too big, for example.

 I have heard of many people liking these flanges.
 Although a few have also found they do not respond well.

-For both, CORRECT SIZING IS VERY IMPORTANT - yes, it is in capitals, bold, and underlined because it is that important!!
+CORRECT SIZING FOR ANY TYPE OF FLANGE IS CRUCIAL - yes, it is in capitals, bold, and underlined because it is that important!!

 Very often (as in a few times a week) I get emails or messages from people saying they want to get these flanges because they have heard they are made of soft silicone and will they be better than their current flanges, or they have 'elastic nipples' and have heard these will work well for them.